petemihaylov/ai-monitoring/README.md

 ## Warm up (spend max 30 min)

 Solve the following programming challenge.
 Use your current knowledge (try not to use internet).
-You may program the challenge out in a language of your choice:
+Try to use [TypeScript](https://www.typescriptlang.org/) for your solution:
 Using a sorted array of integers, shuffle the integers to only have unique elements and return the index without using another array.
 * Sample input: [3, 3, 4, 5, 5, 6, 7, 7, 7]
 * Sample output: